-- + To help young people break down bigger goals into manageable parts. - to achieve them. - just like big dreams and goals. - about which ones they want to work on first or how they can break them down into more manageable, bite-size chunks.
+- ♦ This worksheet is to help you break down bigger goals into manageable parts. - ◆ This sheet is helpful for when you might feel overwhelmed your own goals and how to achieve them. - ◆ You can't eat an elephant all in one go you would need to do it bit by bit just like big dreams and goals. - ♦ Write your dreams and goals in different bits of the elephant and start to think about which ones you want to work on first or how you can break them down into more manageable, bite-size chunks.